meng-xu-cs/mvp-artifact/Readme.md

 ### Case Study on LibraAccount / DiemAccount

-The numbers in Section 4 - Analysis of the paper (page 14) can be reproduced by the following commands:
+The numbers in Section 4 - Analysis of the paper (page 14) can be reproduced with the following commands:

 ```shell scrpit
 ./verify-diem-v1 perf data/diem-v1/LibraAccount.move
 ./verify-diem-v2 perf data/diem-v2/DiemAccount.move
 ```

-The first command profiles the preformance on the `LibraAccount` from V1 Diem Framework using the V1 version of MVP, while the second command profiles the performance on the `DiemAccount` from V2 Diem Framework.
+The first command profiles the performance on the `LibraAccount` from V1 Diem Framework using the V1 version of MVP, while the second command profiles the performance on the `DiemAccount` from V2 Diem Framework.

 Using the setup above, the output is